docker-library/docs/odoo/README.md

 Restarting a PostgreSQL server does not affect the created databases.

+## Install the latest version of Odoo
+The Odoo package is built every night to include latest functionalities and improvements.
-## Enter the container of an Odoo instance (e.g. to install the latest version of Odoo)
+To install the latest version of Odoo, enter the container of your Odoo instance and update your version of Odoo using `apt-get`.

 	docker exec -it odoo bash
 	# apt-get update
 	# apt-get install odoo